-A rationale must be provided in cases where the team believes no aspect of the research may benefit from an analysis that takes into consideration sex, gender or other identity factors.
+A rationale must be provided in cases where a research team believes no aspect of their research may benefit from an analysis that takes into consideration sex, gender or other identity factors.

 There are five selection criteria for all funding opportunities offered under the NFRF program.
 The weightings and application of the criteria vary between different NFRF streams (Exploration, Transformation and International) to reflect the goals of each.
 An overview of the criteria as they apply to the evaluation of Transformation proposals follows.
-Note that criteria are assessed at the LOI and full application stages and that the weighting of criteria changes between stages.
+Criteria are assessed at the LOI and full application stages; the weighting of criteria changes between stages.
 Reviewers will consider information provided in all sections (except the participants’ personal profiles, suggested reviewers, reviewer exclusions, and certifications) of the full application when completing assessments against each criterion.

 The elements considered under each criterion are outlined in more detail in the evaluation matrices.